michaeluno/admin-page-framework/readme.txt

 = 3.7.0 =
 - Added a utility class to create pointer tool box in the admin area.
 - Added the ability of nesting sections.
-- Added an smooth animation effect to admin notices.
+- Tweaked the way that forms appear.
+- Tweaked the way that admin notices appear.
 - Changed the factory class name of the page meta box from `AdminPageFramework_MetaBox_Page` to `AdminPageFramework_PageMetaBox`.

 = 3.6.5 - 2015/11/21 =